Revisiting and Generalizing the Dual Iteration for Static and Robust Output-Feedback Synthesis: Static Output-Feedback -Design

-we observe that the energy gain of \eqref{SHI::eq::cl_of} is identical to the one of the closed-loop interconnection of the system \eqref{SHI::eq::sys_of} and the dynamic controller \eqref{SHI::eq::con_of3}.
-Note that, the matrix $-I$ can be replaced by any other stable matrix.
-It is well-known that the problem of finding a dynamic controller \eqref{SHI::eq::con_of3} for the system \eqref{SHI::eq::sys_of} is a convex optimization problem which has the following solution that is again obtained by applying the elimination lemma \ref{RS::lem::elimination}.
-A proof can also be found, e.g., in \cite{GahApk94}.
+which achieves (at least) the same closed-loop energy gain.
+Indeed, by simply choosing $A^c = -I_n$, $B^c = 0$, $C^c = 0$ and $D^c = K$, we observe that the energy gain of \eqref{SHI::eq::cl_of} is identical to the one of the closed-loop interconnection of the system \eqref{SHI::eq::sys_of} and the dynamic controller \eqref{SHI::eq::con_of3}.
+Note that, the matrix $-I_n$ can be replaced by any other stable matrix in $\R^{n \times n}$.
+It is well-known that the problem of finding a dynamic controller \eqref{SHI::eq::con_of3} for the system \eqref{SHI::eq::sys_of} is a convex optimization problem with the following solution which is, again, obtained by applying the elimination lemma \ref{RS::lem::elimination}.
+A proof can also be found, e.g., in \cite{GahApk94, IwaSke94}.

-\begin{theorem} Let $G_{ij}$, $U$ and $V$ be as in Theorem \ref{SHI::theo::of}.
-Then there exists a dynamic full-order controller \eqref{SHI::eq::con_of3} for the system \eqref{SHI::eq::sys_of} such that the analysis LMIs \eqref{SHI::lem::lmi_stab} are feasible for the corresponding closed-loop system if and only if there exist symmetric matrices $X$ and $Y$ satisfying
+\begin{theorem} Let $G_{11}$, $U$ and $V$ be as in Theorem \ref{SHI::theo::of}.
+Then there exists a dynamic controller \eqref{SHI::eq::con_of3} for the system \eqref{SHI::eq::sys_of} such that the analysis LMIs \eqref{SHI::lem::lmi_stab} are feasible for the corresponding closed-loop system if and only if there exist symmetric matrices $X$ and $Y$ satisfying